ritvij-saxena/receipt-processor-challenge/README.md

 - `POST /receipts: Add a new receipt`
 - `GET /receipts/{id}/points: Retrieve points for a given receipt id`
-- `GET /receipts/{id}/receipt: Retrieve a receipt for a given receipt id`
+- `GET /receipts/{id}: Retrieve a receipt for a given receipt id`
   Note: (out-of-scope) (Added just for the sake of it)
+- `POST /users/adduser: Add a new user.`
+- `GET /useres/getuser: Retrieve a user's details for given user_id`

 ## Testing with Postman
 A Postman collection/test suite file, `Receipt Processor Test Cases.postman_collection.json`, is included with the project.
 You can import this file into Postman as a collection.
 Once imported, ensure the server is running and execute the test suite to validate the application's functionality.

 ![img.png](img.png)
+**PLEASE NOTE: This above POSTMAN test suite does not work after V1 of this version**

 Helpful Links:
 - [Importing data in Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-data/)